Hesperian Health Guides

 DENT Ch7 Page 111-1.png

-Pour the soup into an empty tin with small holes made in the bottom.
-Use the back of a spoon to press as much of the cooked food as you can through the holes.
-The person can suck the soup between the teeth to the throat and then swallow it.
-Clean the tin and set it in boiling water, so you can use it again the next day.
+Make holes in the bottom of an empty tin and sit it on a cup.
+Pour soup into the tin and use the back of a spoon to press the cooked food through the holes.
+The person can suck the soup between his teeth and then swallow it.
+Clean the tin and set it in boiling water so you can use it again the next day.

 2. Keep the teeth clean and the gums tough.
 The person must learn to clean teeth and gums or the gums can quickly become infected and the mouth will feel sore.
 So: